-- Estimate how much water you saved. - · Report progress toward meeting goals within your established timeframe. - Identify any WUE measures you are currently implementing. - If you established a goal to maintain a historic level (such as maintaining daily consumption at 65 gallons per person per day for the next two years) you must explain why you are unable to reduce water use below that level.
+- Estimate how much water you saved. - Report progress toward meeting goals within your established timeframe. - Identify any WUE measures you are currently implementing. - If you established a goal to maintain a historic level (such as maintaining daily consumption at 65 gallons per person per day for the next two years) you must explain why you are unable to reduce water use below that level.

+For the reporting period listed above, WSU total water produced was 436 million gallons, a slight decrease from 2022.

+In 2023 WSU completed a new two million gallon high reservoir, and demolished two antiquated and leaking older reservoirs from the system.
+WSU's water metering efforts prioritized maintenance and repair of existing meters - as this pool of equipment grows older many are unreliable or have ceased to function.
+Wherever possible WSU is utilizing AMR or direct IP connections to automate meter reads and increase the frequency of data acquisition.
+Significant investments were made in 2023 to automate the meter reads from campus facilities and effectively store the data in a historian for analysis.

-In 2022 WSU's metering efforts continued to identify priorities to assure WSU's limited resources are spent to maximize the associated benefit in quantifying water use, and meters were added at seven campus buildings.
-Significant efforts were also invested in 2022 to automate the meter reads from campus facilities and effectively store the data in a historian for later analysis.
-The design effort is complete to meter all unmetered Housing facilities and the corresponding irrigation, but the execution of this work was delayed due to funding impacts related to COVID-19 - WSU Facilities will now fund the work and these meters will be installed by the end of 2024.
+The design effort is complete to meter all unmetered Housing facilities and the corresponding irrigation; the execution of this work (delayed several times due to funding impacts related to COVID-19) will be complete by mid-2025.
 Although around 50% of the total number of connections are currently metered, this represents 84% of square footage on campus; implementing the metering at Housing facilities and other high-priority facilities in the coming two years will bring this number by area to 95%.

-A water conservation task force has been established to continually identify, troubleshoot, and correct areas of high water use.
+A water conservation task force continues to meet monthly to evaluate meter data and identify, troubleshoot, and correct areas of high water use.
 WSU also continues to be an active participant in commissioning and funding studies of water resource issues through its involvement in the Palouse Basin Aquifer Committee (PBAC).

 The following questions will help DOH better understand water usage, water resources management and drought response.
 The data will be used to provide technical assistance, not for regulatory purposes.